ETS-Android1/ScheduleManagementApp-COMP3350-A03-Group7/i3_worksheet.md

 What one item would you like to fix, and can't?
 Anything you write will not be marked negatively.
 Classify this debt.
+- Making a reusable Acceptance test for creating a new account, This would be a Prudent and inadvertent Technical debt since we do not know how to fix it and cant trace why its not working.

 Discuss a Feature or User Story that was cut/re-prioritized
 ============================================